Weave Code

 intervention/image-laravel

 Laravel integration for Intervention Image.
-Adds a service provider, facade, and publishable config for app-wide image settings (GD or Imagick).
-Install via Composer and manage image processing consistently across your Laravel app.
+Provides a service provider, facade, and publishable config (config/image.php) to set a global GD/Imagick driver and options.
+Install via Composer and configure once for consistent image processing across your app.

 View on GitHub